Easy Instant Pot Carnitas

 - Pork: Either pork shoulder or pork butt (Boston butt) work for this recipe.
-Boneless or bone-in will work, but start by trimming off any excess fat and cut the pork into 2 to 3-inch cubes.
+Boneless or bone-in will work but start by trimming off any excess fat and cutting the pork into 2 to 3-inch cubes.

 - Garlic: We’ll use a lot for the best pork flavor – starting with 5 cloves.

 - Spices: The spices are what make carnitas so delicious!
 Gather some oregano, chili powder, coriander, cumin, and smoked paprika, along with kosher salt and freshly ground pepper.